ray-project/ray/doc/source/ray-overview/getting-started.md

 (gentle-intro)=

 # Getting Started Guide
 This guide gives a quick tour of Ray's features.
-For an overview of Ray and Ray libraries, see the [docs home page](https://docs.ray.io/en/master/index.html).

 ## Starting a local Ray cluster
 To get started, install, import, and initialize Ray.
 Most of the examples in this guide are based on Python, and some examples use Ray Core in Java.